grafana-toolbox/grafana-import/README.md

 ```

 Currently, there is no up-to-date version on PyPI, so we recommend to
 install directly from the repository.
+The command outlined above describes
+a full installation of `grafana-import`, including support for dashboard
+builders, aka. dashboard-as-code.

 ## Ad Hoc Usage